kristopolous/BOOTSTRA.386/README.md

   This should not be your concern.
 You        It's the new paradigm of full-screen need to focus on the business of making     interactive applications.
 Give your great microcomputer applications.
-We        customers the rich interface that will take all the guesswork of the display       Wow them with ease simplicity.
-And capabilities out of the equation.           give yourself that one-leg up on your
+We        customers the rich interface that are take all the guesswork of the display       easy to use and also, easy to create. capabilities out of the equation.
+Give yourself that one-leg up on your
                                               competition.
 REPLs are dead.
   This is called a graphical toolkit.
-  They have been in development for years     Just look at how beautiful at places like XEROX Parc research and      your application can look with Carnegie Mellon University.
+  They have been in development for years     Just look at how beautiful at places like XEROX Parc Research and      your application can look with Carnegie Mellon University.
 And now,        BOOTSTRAP/386:

 </pre>